Friday, August 31, 2018

 For now, they're waiting Kilauea out.

-With the deftness of a surgeon, Toia repairs
+With the deftness of a surgeon, Toia repairs and

-and replaces the felt on a pad.
+replaces the felt on a pad of the writer's piano.

 ONE THING is sure, though.
 As long as Toia is asked back to Montana, he will continue tuning the Tippet Rise pianos.
 Whenever he has a free day -- which is rare -- he is off fishing south-central Montana's prime rivers and streams.
 Fish, tour or tune, pianos are part of his world all 12 months of the year.